sskyy/redux-event-bus/docs/usage/Query_Task_State.md

 # Query task state in listener

-Task state can be queried from listener.
+Task state can be queried inside listener.
 There are several API can do this.

 #### getTaskState